 Their Followers Trust Them

-Most of the people following nano-influencers are people who know them.
-They will trust their recommendations more than those from other influencers.
+Most people following nano-influencers are people who know them.
+They will trust their recommendations more than those from other influencers because they are everyday people not celebrities.

 This is great for your brand since the endorsement will be from someone who has established trust with their followers.